cizji/visit-bcm/README.md

 # visit-bcm
-IBM Watson chatbot practical example - playground for visit of ZS E.Benese at Broadcom
+IBM Watson Assistant practical example - playground for visit of ZS E.Benese at Broadcom

 ## Integration with WIKI